-- Add the Oreos to a food processor and process until you have fine crumbs.
-Scoop the crumbs into a mixing bowl, and the melted butter, and mix until are of the crumbs are moistened.
+- To make the crust: Add the Oreos to a food processor and process until you have fine crumbs.
+Scoop the crumbs into a mixing bowl, add the melted butter, and mix until the crumbs are moistened.

-- Using a stand mixer fitted with the whisk attachment, or in a large mixing bowl using a hand-held mixer, beat the cream cheese until smooth.
+- To make the filling: Using a stand mixer fitted with the whisk attachment, or in a large mixing bowl using a handheld mixer, beat the cream cheese until smooth.
 Add in the powdered sugar and vanilla extract and mix until well combined.

-- Remove the springform pan from the refrigerator, scoop the cheesecake filling onto the crust, and gently spread it around into one even layer.
+- Remove the springform pan from the refrigerator, scoop the cheesecake filling onto the crust, and carefully spread it around into one even layer.

-- Cover tightly and transfer back to the refrigerator to chill for at least 4-5 hours or overnight.
+- Cover tightly and transfer back to the refrigerator to chill for at least 4 to 5 hours or overnight.
 Remove the no-bake cheesecake from the pan, slice and enjoy!